MicrosoftDocs/Viva/Viva/glint/communicate-with-nudges.md

 Defines when and how frequently users receive Nudges.
 Messages are sent between 8:00 am-12:00 pm in the recipient's time zone.

 - Frequency: From the dropdown menu, choose to send Nudges from every one to eight weeks.
-Frequency can be adjusted after a survey launches.<br>
+Frequency can be adjusted after a survey launches.
+  > [!TIP]
-  **Best Practice**: Send Nudges every two to four weeks.
+  >Send Nudges every two to four weeks.
-- Send Day: Choose a business day of the week.
+  >Send Day: Choose a business day of the week.
-- Window: Select the number of days Nudge messages will send after a survey closes.
-Options are 90 or 180 days.<br>
+  >Window: Select the number of days Nudge messages will send after a survey closes.
-  **Best Practice**: Align Nudges to your survey cadence, i.e., 90 days for quarterly surveys, 180 days for biannual survey.
+  >Align Nudges to your survey cadence, i.e., 90 days for quarterly surveys, 180 days for biannual survey.

 ### Content

 Configure the emails that will be sent to your recipient group.